gasi/sharp/README.md

 #### Experimental: overlayWith(filename)

 **Experimental:** Composite image with transparent overlay.
-Both input and overlay image must be RGBA.
+Both input and overlay image must be RGBA and their dimensions must match.

 #### rotate([angle])